Chargeback Alerts

 How Alerts Work

 Traditionally, merchants had no idea a customer disputed a transaction until the chargeback was already filed.
-By then, the damage was done - the chargeback counts against your ratio, you owe fees, and you're playing defense.
+By then, the damage was done.
+The chargeback counts against your ratio, you owe fees, and you're playing defense.

 Alert Services Comparison